Appointment and responsibilities of receivers

 - the New Zealand Gazette, and

-- at least 1 newspaper in circulation in the area where your business is located.
+- at least one newspaper in circulation in the area where your business is located.

 If the position of receiver becomes vacant